CatFishing4Guyz/hungarytime_discordbot/README.md

 bot's token in the value.

-*Note: Using `guild_ids` is nice if you want to update the commands immediately, but it also causes a 405 error which I have no idea how to fix.
+*Note: Using `guild_ids` is nice if you want to update the commands immediately, but it also might cause a 405 error which I have no idea how to fix.
 This is harmless but it gets annoying and might scare you.*

 ### If you're wondering what the modules are for, here's an explanation
 `py-cord` is a maintained fork of `discord.py`, an API wrapper which was abandoned last year.